 Intellectual property attorney John Harting primarily focuses his practice on IP-related matters with an emphasis in patent litigation.
-He represents both plaintiffs and defendants on both sides of the “v,” and in forums including district courts, the International Trade Commission (ITC), and the Patent Trial and Appeal Board (PTAB).
+He represents both plaintiffs and defendants on both sides of the “v,” and in forums including district courts, the Federal Circuit, the International Trade Commission (ITC), and the Patent Trial and Appeal Board (PTAB).

 John has helped his clients obtain over $100 million in settlements and judgments while also successfully defending against large-scale patent infringement allegations.

 He has participated in multiple patent infringement trials across the United States and in the ITC, including: